sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fpc-srpm-macros</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : RPM macros needed by packages built with Free Pascal Compiler
+Short desc    : RPM macros needed by packages built with Free Pascal Compiler
 URL          : https://src.fedoraproject.org/rpms/fpc-srpm-macros
-Лицензия     : MIT
+License      : MIT
-Описание     : This package contains RPM macros needed by packages built with the
+Descript     : This package contains RPM macros needed by packages built with the
              : Free Pascal Compiler.
 For example, it makes available a macro that
              : lists all architectures where fpc is available.
 ```